-There’s always talk around how often we should be replacing our mattresses, but have you given much thought to how often we should change our bed frames?
+There’s always talk about how often we should be replacing our mattresses, but have you given much thought to how often we should change our bed frames?
 In one of our earlier blogs: ‘How long should a mattress really last?’, we came to the conclusion that there isn’t a ‘certain time’ that our mattress starts to deteriorate.

 For this blog, we’re going to come to much of the same conclusion, and show you the signs to look out for a worsening bed frame…